BillBiII/3_02651312_WN/README.md

 Note that if you run the Python file through a Python Debugger, say in VSCode, it may fail when it is ran for the first time, due to line 22.
 If you find a solution to this, thanks.

 The 3_02651312_WN.pdf file has been added as a backup file of the M1R poster.

+derivations_WIP.pdf is missing its final chapter.
+This will be updated in the following days.